xKarinSan/Ruby-SerpApi-Challenge/journal/Day_2_Notes.md

 - ```PackageFactory```: In this case, it would be a supplier which takes orders from customers, as well as to deliver the packages to said customers.

 If I were to link this examples to HTTP requests, the PackageFactory would represent the backend server, whereas the ItemPackage will represent the payload sent by the client.

+I also added the following classes in Logs.rb
+- ```LogItem```: It stores the log information such as the date of the log generated (timestamp), method (HTTP method) as well as the involved payloads
+- ```Logger```: It creates and stores logs after each activity is triggered, and they can be displayed.

+I decidede to add these logger classes for the sake of monitoring.
+Linking back to API developments, these are extremely crucial when debugging and troubleshooting due to the information that they have.
+In the code level, it usually tells us which line(s) are causing the error.